henrytien/henry-notes/reading/design_patterns.md

 ## Singleton
 Ensure a class only has one instance, and provide a global point of access to it.

+A better solution is to make the class itself responsible for keeping track of its sole instance.
+The class can ensure that no other instance can be created (by intercepting requests to create new objects), and it can provide a way to access the instance.
+This is the Singleton pattern.
 ### Applicability
 • there must be exactly one instance of a class, and it must be accessible to clients from a well-known access point.
 • when the sole instance should be extensible by subclassing, and clients should be able to use an extended instance without modifying their code.